This is truly the Best Banana Cake Recipe ever! It’s soft, sweet with the perfect amount of banana and it’s topped with creamy frosting!

 Also, you may think that you don’t need a WHOLE cake sitting on your counter on a random weekday.
 I’m here to debunk that negativity.

-The cake batter is really easy.
-You can bake it in 3, 8- inch round pans or 2, 9- inch round pans!
-I like 3 layers…because more frosting.
+- The batter for this banana cake recipe is really easy.
+You can bake the banana cake in 3, 8- inch round pans or 2, 9- inch round pans!
+I prefer 3 layers…because more frosting.

-I feel like cream cheese frosting is the right choice here, but if you aren’t a fan of cream cheese use my Vanilla Buttercream frosting instead!
+I really feel like cream cheese frosting is the right choice on this Banana Cake, BUT if you aren’t a fan of cream cheese here are a few other options that would be fantastic on this cake:

 Then really, get down to it and slice that beauty.

 And dig in!
-You guys are going to love this so much!Print
+You guys are going to love my BEST Banana Cake recipe so much!Print

 - 1 1/2 cups milk